Characters: Persona 4: The Investigation Team

 - Armor-Piercing Slap: Quite mean, too, as Kanji can attest.

 - Beware the Nice Ones: She is scary when provoked.
-She manages to scare away paparazzi trying to take advantage of her inn and she politely and sweetly blackmails Kanji into joining the cross-dressing pageant.
+She manages to scare away paparazzi trying to take advantage of her inn and she politely and sweetly blackmails Kanji into joining the cross-dressing pageant (who simply responds with 'you're a very scary girl, Yukiko-sempai').
 Also, this line from the anime:

 Yukiko: (about Shadow Kanji) I say we reduce him to ASH next time we see him!